Finding the best manga to read can be confusing. After all, there are so many of them!

 The manga follows Onodera Punpun, a young Japanese boy, as he grows up.
 Punpun and his family are depicted as birds, even though they are normal humans.

-This coming-of-age drama story explores really matures themes like depression, love, social isolation, death, and many others that that are coated with a strange dark sense of humor and melancholy.
+This coming-of-age drama story explores really matures themes like depression, love, social isolation, death, and many others that are coated with a strange dark sense of humor and melancholy.
 It portrays life in its crudest form.
 This dark beauty is nothing like the manga cover.

 10. Fairy Tail